somnath045/package-for-beginners-in-java/README.md

 String[] getAllPermutations(String string):

-This function takes a String as an argument and returns a String rray of all its permutations(i.e., all the combinations of its character or simply all its anagrams).
+This function takes a String as an argument and returns a String rray of all its permutations(i.e., all the possible combinations of its characters).